What to Bring on a Ride

 Riding Equipment

 It is important to be thoroughly prepared when mountain biking.
 Mitigating the chance of injuries is a must.
 You may be heading out to remote areas.
-Even at Hartland, you can travel significant distances on your bike and can end up far from the parking lot.
+Even at Hartland, you can end up far from the parking lot.
 It makes for a long walk when you have a mechanical problem.
 Do not rely on others to have equipment.
-The following rules apply and hosts reserve the right to ask you not to participate:
+The following rules apply.
+Hosts reserve the right to ask you not to participate:

 • Bike!
 Your bike must be in good working condition.
-Make sure your brakes work, your wheels are securely fastened to the bike frame, and your gears shift smoothly.
-Ensure your chain is oiled and you have enough air in your tires.
-If you are unsure about how to check these things, you should be able to get your questions answered at one of the local bike shops.
+Ensure your brakes work, your wheels are securely fastened to the bike frame, your gears shift smoothly, your chain is oiled, and your tires have enough air.
+If you are unsure about how to check these things, get your questions answered at one of the local bike shops.

 • Helmet (required to ride with the club)